-The English language evolves and new expressions appear all the time.
+The English language evolves and new words and expressions appear all the time.
 There's one that has come into use recently and I wish it would die.
 Immediately.

 It's meaningless, patronising and annoying.
 It certainly has no place in a dental office.